openharmony/docs/en/device-dev/subsystems/subsys-security-devicesecuritylevel.md

     // Obtain the device security level from the device security level information. ret = GetDeviceSecurityLevelValue(info, &level);
     if (ret == SUCCESS) {
-        // The operation is successful.
+        //The level is successfully queried.
+        FreeDeviceSecurityInfo(info);
         return;
     }
     // Release the memory before the processing is complete.